Sunday, 15 September 2024

 • panels will rarely be at 90deg to the sun, significantly reducing efficiency.

-A good first strategy might be to:
+So, the strategy might be to:

 1. clean up the connections